camertron/abroad/README.md

 end
 ```

 The `Abroad.extractor` method returns a registered extractor class, or `nil` if the extractor can't be found.
-Extractor classes respond to `open`, `from_stream`, and `from_string`, and can either receive a block or not.
+Extractor classes respond to `open`, `from_stream`, and `from_string`, and can be called with or without a block.
 If passed a block, the file or stream will be automatically closed when the block terminates.
 If you choose to not pass a block, you're responsible for calling `close` yourself.

 Here's an example with all the steps broken down: